Impossible bottle: Ship in a bottle

-There are two ways to place a model ship inside a bottle.
-The simpler way is to rig the masts of the ship and raise it up when the ship is inside the bottle.
+Ships in a bottle are made by rigging the masts of the ship and raising it up when the ship is inside the bottle.
 Masts, spars, and sails are built separately and then attached to the hull of the ship with strings and hinges so the masts can lie flat against the deck.
 The ship is then placed inside the bottle and the masts are pulled up using the strings attached to the masts.
 The hull of the ship must still be able to fit through the opening.
-Bottles with minor distortions and soft tints are often chosen to hide the small details of the ship such as hinges on the masts.
-Alternatively, with specialized long-handled tools, it is possible to build the entire ship inside the bottle.

 The oldest surviving ships in a bottle were crafted by Giovanni Biondo at the end of the eighteenth century; two, at least, reproduce Venetian ships of the line.
 These are quite large and expensive models: the bottles (intended to be displayed upside down, with the neck resting on a small pedestal) measure about 45 cm.
 The oldest (1784) is in a museum in Lübeck; another (1786) is held by a private collector; the third (1792), that apparently reproduces the heavy frigate PN Fama, is in the Navy Museum in Lisbon.
 Another old model (1795), from an unknown builder, is kept in a museum in Rotterdam.

 Ships in bottles became more popular as folk art in the second half of the nineteenth century, after the introduction of cheap, mass-produced bottles made with clear glass.

 A significant collection of ships in bottles is the Dashwood-Howard collection held by the Merseyside Maritime Museum.